-- 1. A fee for materials for a class project that the student will keep, if the fee does not exceed the cost of materials: - 2.
-Membership dues in voluntary student clubs or organizations and admission fees to extracurricular activities; - 3.
+- 1. A fee for materials for a class project that the student will keep, if the fee does not exceed the cost of materials: - Membership dues in voluntary student clubs or organizations and admission fees to extracurricular activities; - 3.
 A security deposit for the return of materials, supplies, or equipment; - 4.
 A fee for personal physical education and athletic equipment and apparel, although a student may provide the student's own equipment or apparel if it meets reasonable requirements and standards relating to health and safety; - 5.
 A fee for voluntarily purchased items, such as student publications, class rings, pictures, yearbooks, graduation announcements, etc.; - 6.
 A fee for voluntary student health and accident benefit plan; - 7.
-A reasonable fee, not to exceed the actual annual maintenance cost, for the use of musical instruments and uniforms owned or rented by IDEA; - 8.
+A reasonable fee, not to exceed the actual annual maintenance cost, for the use of musical instruments and uniforms owned or rented by the school; - 8.
 A fee for items of personal apparel used in extracurricular activities that become the property of the student; - 9.
 A parking fee; - 10.
 A fee for replacement of a student identification card; - 11.
 If offered, a fee for a driver training course, not to exceed the actual cost per student in the program for the current school year; - 12.
-A fee for an optional course offered for credit that requires the use of facilities not available on campus or the employment of an educator who is not part of IDEA's regular staff; - 13.
+A fee for an optional course offered for credit that requires the use of facilities not available on campus or the employment of an educator who is not part of the school's regular staff; - 13.
 A fee for summer school courses that are offered tuition-free during the regular school year; - 14.
 A reasonable fee, not to exceed \$50, for costs associated with an educational program offered outside of regular school hours through which a student who was absent from class receives instruction voluntarily for the purpose of making up the missed instruction and meeting the level of attendance required for class credit, so long as the fee would not create a financial hardship or discourage the student from attending the program; - 15.
-A reasonable fee for transportation of a student who lives within two miles of the campus of enrollment; - 16.
-A fee for lost, damaged, or overdue library book; or - 17.
+A fee for lost, damaged, or overdue library book; or - 16.
 A fee specifically permitted by any other statute.

 IDEA may waive any fee or deposit if the student and parent are unable to pay.
-A request for such a waiver must be made in writing to the Principal or designee, and include evidence of inability to pay.
+A request for such a waiver must be made in writing to the Principal or designee and include evidence of inability to pay.
 Details for the fee waiver are available in the Principal's office.